Vietnam.vn - Nền tảng quảng bá Việt Nam

 Northrop Grumman

-The defense and aerospace company banned ChatGPT earlier this year, saying it would not share company or customer information with outside parties before it was vetted.
+The defense and aerospace company banned ChatGPT earlier this year, saying it would not share company and customer information with outside parties before it was vetted.

 Verizon

 The telecom giant also raised privacy and security concerns with ChatGPT.
-Verizon announced that employees would no longer be able to use its internal system to access chatbots starting in mid-February due to the risk of losing sensitive information such as customer data and source code.
+Verizon announced that employees would no longer be able to use its internal system to access chatbots from mid-February due to the risk of losing sensitive information such as customer data and source code.

 Samsung